Meet Our Staff

 Therapist & Forensic Interviewer

-“I want to be part of an organization that made a difference.
-My passion is helping families, giving children a voice when they have been made victims or experienced trauma and helping them have hope to heal.
+“I want to be part of an organization that makes a difference.
+My passion is helping families by giving children a voice when they have been made victims or experienced trauma.
+Helping them have hope to heal.
 At CARE House I am able to play a role in the healing process of families, and see children become survivors.”

 Therapist & Forensic Interviewer